nextflow-io/training/docs/nf_template/3_create.md

 The nf-core pipeline template comes packed with a lot of files and folders.

-While the template may feel overwhelming, a complete understanding isn't required start developing your pipeline.
+While the template may feel overwhelming, a complete understanding isn't required to start developing your pipeline.

 ### Workflows, subworkflows, and modules